-2. To support long term stability for children and young people the service should ensure that analysis of permanence practice informs continuous improvement and service development.
+1. To support long term stability for children and young people the service should ensure that analysis of permanence practice informs continuous improvement and service development.
 This should include but is not limited to:

-- Identifying patterns and trends in relation to permanence practice. - Taking this learning to inform ongoing development of practice.

-Ensure tracking systems in place are used to robustly monitor and evidence improved outcomes.
+- Identifying patterns and trends in relation to permanence practice - Taking this learning to inform ongoing development of practice - Ensure tracking systems in place are used to robustly monitor and evidence improved outcomes.

-This is to ensure that practice is consistent with the Health and Social Care Standards which state: "I benefit from a culture of continuous improvement, with organisations having robust and transparent quality assurance processes" (HSCS, 4.19).
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'I benefit from a culture of continuous improvement, with organisations having robust and transparent quality assurance processes' (HSCS 4.19).

-3. To support positive outcomes for children and young people the service should ensure that there is sufficient focus given to the timely recruitment and assessment of care givers and that guidance regarding assessment timescales are adhered to.
+2. To support positive outcomes for children and young people the service should ensure that there is sufficient focus given to the timely recruitment and assessment of caregivers and that guidance regarding assessment timescales are adhered to.

-This is to ensure that practice is consistent with the Health and Social Care Standards which state: "I experience high quality care and support based on relevant evidence, guidance and best practice" (HSCS 4.11).
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'I experience high quality care and support based on relevant evidence, guidance and best practice' (HSCS 4.11).

-4. For children, young people and their foster carers to be best supported, the service should ensure to undertake regular reviews with clear recommendations for foster carer registration.
+3. For children, young people and their foster carers to be best supported, the service should ensure to undertake regular reviews with clear recommendations for foster carer registration.
 To do this the provider should, at a minimum, ensure:

-- Undertake annual reviews of all caregiver families. - Ensure that all applicants and caregivers attend panel's and that this adheres to fostering regulation timescales.
+- Undertake annual reviews of all caregiver families - Ensure that all applicants and caregivers attend Panel's and that this adheres to fostering regulation timescales.

-This is to ensure that care and support is consistent with the Health and Social Care Standard which states "I experience high quality care and support based on relevant evidence, guidance and best practice" (HSCS 4.11).
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'I experience high quality care and support based on relevant evidence, guidance and best practice' (HSCS 4.11).